sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Alerting: Set up alerting rules to trigger notifications in case of abnormal behavior or threshold breaches.

 ## Explain the concept of “Pod Priority” and “PriorityClass” in Kubernetes.
-Pod Priority and PriorityClass are features introduced in Kubernetes to prioritize the scheduling of Pods on nodes based on their importance or criticality.

-Pod Priority: Pod Priority is a numeric value associated with a Pod that indicates its relative importance.
-The higher the priority value, the more important the Pod.
-Kubernetes uses the Pod Priority value to make scheduling decisions.
-Pods with higher priorities are preferred to be scheduled first.

-PriorityClass: PriorityClass is a Kubernetes resource that defines a mapping between a human-readable name and a numeric value.
-This allows administrators to assign meaningful names to priority levels.
-When creating a Pod, you can specify the PriorityClass name, and Kubernetes automatically assigns the corresponding priority value to the Pod.

-Additionally, administrators can define default PriorityClasses to be used when Pods don’t specify any specific PriorityClass.
-This helps avoid scenarios where important Pods are accidentally scheduled with low priority.
+**"Pod Priority"**:- refers to a mechanism for assigning relative importance or priority levels to pods within a cluster.
+This enables Kubernetes to make scheduling decisions based on pod priorities, ensuring that higher-priority pods are given precedence over lower-priority pods when allocating cluster resources.

+**"PriorityClass"**:- is a Kubernetes resource used to define these priority levels and associated values, such as priority values and preemption policies.
+By using PriorityClass, administrators can control the scheduling and resource allocation behavior of pods, helping to meet the specific performance and availability requirements of different workloads running in the cluster.

 ##  How can you secure communication between Pods in a Kubernetes cluster?
 Securing communication between Pods in a Kubernetes cluster is essential to protect sensitive data and prevent unauthorized access.
 Here are some methods to achieve this:

-Network Policies: Implement Kubernetes Network Policies to define the rules for communication between Pods based on labels and namespaces.
+**Network Policies**: Implement Kubernetes Network Policies to define the rules for communication between Pods based on labels and namespaces.
 This allows you to restrict access between Pods, only allowing specific Pods to communicate with each other.

-Use Private Network: Ensure that your Kubernetes cluster is set up on a private network, and all traffic is encrypted.
+**Use Private Network**: Ensure that your Kubernetes cluster is set up on a private network, and all traffic is encrypted.

-TLS Certificates: Use TLS certificates to secure communication between Pods and services.
+**TLS Certificates**: Use TLS certificates to secure communication between Pods and services.
 For example, you can set up an Ingress controller with TLS termination to ensure encrypted traffic.

-Service Accounts: Use Kubernetes Service Accounts to authenticate communication between Pods.
+**Service Accounts**: Use Kubernetes Service Accounts to authenticate communication between Pods.
 Ensure that only authorized Service Accounts can access specific resources.

-Secrets Management: Store sensitive information like API keys, passwords, or database credentials in Kubernetes Secrets.
+**Secrets Management**: Store sensitive information like API keys, passwords, or database credentials in Kubernetes Secrets.
 Mount these Secrets as volumes or environment variables in your Pods securely.